HHS/simpler-grants-gov/documentation/milestones/individual_milestones/get_opportunities.md

 The following work will *not* be completed as part of this milestone:

 1. **User Interface:** Because this milestone is focused on the API endpoint, it will not include delivering a user interface for non-technical users to access a list of opportunities.
 That work will be incorporated in the Search UI milestone instead.
+2. **Translating API Docs:** Translation of key documents will be covered in an upcoming milestone.

 ## Integrations